Code-Fellows-Projects/reading-notes/README.md

 Hi my name is Stacy.
 I am a student.
 I like hiking, painting and cooking!

-Currently nervous and excited to change my career from hairdressing to software development!
+Currently nervous but excited to change my career from hairdresser to software development!

 ## Table of contents